openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 ## Adapter description and scope

-The Onboarding adapter is the process of minting internal tokens in exchange of a specific token at a fixed price.
-The tokens sent by a proposer are converted into a proposal that the community votes on.
-If it passes, the tokens are moved to the guild bank and internal tokens minted, otherwise the proposer can withdraw back his tokens.
+The Onboarding adapter allows potential and existing DAO members to contribute Ether or ERC-20 tokens to the DAO in exchange for a fixed amount of internal tokens (e.g., UNITS or LOOT tokens already registered with the DAO Bank) based on the amount of assets contributed.
+If the proposal passes, the internal tokens are minted to the applicant (which effectively makes the applicant a member of the DAO if not already one) and the tokens provided as tribute are transferred to the Bank extension.

-You can mint any internal tokens but it is usually to mint either SHARE or LOOT tokens.
-The onboarding process supports raw ether, and ERC20 tokens tributes.
-The ERC20 token must be allowed/supported by the Bank.
+You can mint any internal tokens but it is usually to mint either UNITS or LOOT tokens.
+The onboarding process supports raw Ether and ERC-20 tokens as tribute.
+The ERC-20 token must be allowed/supported by the Bank.

-In case of any failure during the `processProposal` step, the funds are returned to the applicant, and the minted units burned if needed.

 ## Adapter workflow

-First, a potential new member (or a member who wants to increase his units) sends tokens to the onboarding adapter.
-The adapter is used as an escrow between the DAO and the potential new member.

-Sending the tokens means a proposal is submitted (but not sponsored).

-If the proposal has not been sponsored yet, the proposer can cancel the proposal and the tokens are sent back to the proposer.

-If the proposal is sponsored (only by a member), it is put up for vote.

-After the voting period is done, it is time to process the proposal.
-If the vote has passed, the tokens are moved to the guild bank and the units minted (internal tokens).
-If it has failed, the money is returned to the proposer.
+An onboarding proposal is made by a member first submitting a proposal specifying (1) the applicant who wishes to join the DAO (or increase his stake in the DAO), (2) the type of internal tokens the applicant desires (e.g., member UNITS), and (3) the amount of Ether or ERC-20 tokens that will transfer to the DAO in exchange for those internal tokens.
+The applicant and actual owner of the ERC-20 tokens can be separate accounts (e.g., the token owner is providing tribute on behalf of the applicant).
+The internal token type requested must be already registered with the DAO Bank and will usually be pre-defined UNITS or LOOT tokens in the DAO.
+The proposal submission does not actually transfer the Ether or ERC-20 tokens from its owner.
+That occurs only after the proposal passes and is processed.

+The proposal is also sponsored in the same transaction when it is submitted.
+When a DAO member sponsors the proposal, the voting period begins allowing members to vote for or against the proposal.
+Only a member can sponsor the proposal.

+After the voting period is done along with its subsequent grace period, the proposal can be processed.
+Any account can process a failed proposal.
+However, only the original proposer (owner of the assets being transferred to the DAO) can process a passed proposal.
+Prior to processing a passed proposal involving ERC-20 tribute tokens, the owner of those tokens must first separately `approve` the Onboarding adapter as spender of the tokens provided as tribute.
+Upon processing, if the vote has passed, the internal tokens are minted to the applicant (which effectively makes the applicant a member of the DAO if not already one).
+The amount of Ether or ERC-20 tokens provided as tribute are added to the Guild balance and transferred from the token owner to the Bank extension.

+Upon processing, if the vote has failed (i.e., more NO votes then YES votes or a tie), no further action is taken (the owner of the Ether or ERC-20 tokens still retains ownership of the assets).

 ## Adapter configuration